Snorfield/The-Library-Of-Shaders/README.md

 So you want to add your own articles or other stuff to this project.
 That's awesome, there's just a few rules for contribution.

 ### Rule 1
-Use the ShaderToy uniforms in all your code.
+Use the ShaderToy uniforms in all of your code.

 ```js
 Shader Inputs